SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_Redbee_EPG.md

 - **Number of Late Creation**: This is the number of programs that were create late according to the **Delta Threshold**.
 - **Number of Late Delivery**: This is the number of programs that were delivered late according to the **Delta Threshold**.

-The **Update Bookings** button forces the driver to push all program changes of channels that require an update to the timeline.
+The **Update Bookings** button forces the connector to push all program changes of channels that require an update to the timeline.

-The **Reload Stagis IMI** button forces the driver to check the Stagis server and update the Stagis IMI of the programs.
+The **Reload Stagis IMI** button forces the connector to check the Stagis server and update the Stagis IMI of the programs.

 The four **color** parameters at the bottom of the page are used to change the color of the programs and gaps on the timeline.
 The **Off-Air Color** will be applied when a program is out of the **broadcast window**.